There are free services and facilities to help you with your passport application if you’re disabled.

 Problems signing the application form

 You can get someone to sign the form on your behalf (eg a relative, social services officer or doctor) if your disability means you can’t sign the form yourself (eg you can’t write, have learning or writing difficulties).

-They should sign the declaration in section 9 of the form, and provide an explanation of why you can’t sign in both:
+They should sign the declaration and provide an explanation of why you can’t sign in both: